OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 #### **4.6.1 Walkthrough: Migrate to a Different Agilex Device Number**

 Perform the following steps to migrate your design to target a different Agilex device using the OFSS build flow.
 In this example we will change the device from the default `AGFB014R24A2E2V` to a new device `AGFB022R25A2E2V`.
+This walkthrough will target the n6001, but similar steps can be used for the n6000.

 Pre-requisites:

 * This walkthrough requires a development environment.
-Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 Steps:

 1. Clone the OFS PCIe Attach FIM repository (or use an existing cloned repository).
-Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.
+Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.

 2. Set development environment variables.
-Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.
+Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.

 3. Modify the `part` field in the `$OFS_ROOTDIR/tools/ofss_config/n6001_base.ofss` file to use `AGFB022R25A2E2V`.
 This is only necessary if you are using the OFSS flow.